esdiscuss/esdiscuss/promises.md

 that will raise errors where the original error handlers wrapping the code construction site aren't in place anymore.

-Claus

 ## Domenic Denicola

 [_Fri Nov 9 09:25:41 PST 2012_](https://mail.mozilla.org/pipermail/es-discuss/2012-November/026252.html)

------Original Message-----
-From: es-discuss-bounces at mozilla.org [mailto:es-discuss-bounces at mozilla.org] On Behalf Of Claus Reinke
-Sent: Friday, November 9, 2012 09:07

 > Another idea: log such transformed errors, or automate matching of handled failed promises against generated failed promises.